Amareteklay/quteba/README.md

 # QUTEBA
-Quteba is a Tigrigna word for Economy.
+Quteba is a Tigrinya word for Economy.
 I have created Quteba as a dynamic website that serves readers with news and analyses pertinent to economic issues.

 Quteba is a dynamic website created using Django framework for the back-end and HTML, CSS and frameworks thereof for the front-end.